Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

   Enter an attribute group key.
 The key is required for API access and must be system wide unique.

 - [CANCEL]
-  Click this button to cancel adding an attribute group, close the *Add Element* window and return to the *Edit groups* view.
+  Click this button to cancel adding an attribute group, close the *Add Element* window and return to the *Edit Attribute Groups* view.

 - [SAVE]
-  Click this button to add the new attribute group, close the *Add Element* window and return to the *Edit groups* view.
+  Click this button to add the new attribute group, close the *Add Element* window and return to the *Edit Attribute Groups* view.

-  > [Info] You have to click the [SAVE] button in the *Edit groups* view to save the added group.
+  > [Info] You have to click the [SAVE] button in the *Edit Attribute Groups* view to save the added attribute group.

-### Edit group data
+### Edit attribute group data
-*PIM > Settings > Tab ATTRIBUTE GROUPS > Button Edit > Hover over group > Button Edit*
+*PIM > Settings > Tab ATTRIBUTE GROUPS > Button Edit > Hover over attribute group > Button Edit*

 ![Attribute group data](/Assets/Screenshots/PIM/Settings/AttributeGroups/AttributeGroupData.png "[Attribute group data]")

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
-The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+All languages that are active in the *PIM* module are displayed.

   [comment]: <> (Is that right? -> language question)

 - *Name (Language)*